DigitalPublishingToolkit/TOD28COMMUNITIES/md/05chapter02.md

 ...

-# CHAPTER 2.
-FROM THE PRAIRIE TO THE BATTLEFIELD
+# 2. FROM THE PRAIRIE TO THE BATTLEFIELD

 If there is a decision to be made,